Renewals

 Renewal discussions

-Renewal conversations are best done on a call.
-There can be a lot of moving parts so talking through it is usually a good idea.
+Do these on a call.
+There are a lot of moving parts and talking through it works best.

-This call can be an opportunity to explore your customer's PostHog experience so far and upcoming initiatives that you can build on in the future.
-It's also a good idea to explain how contracts, credits, and discounts work at PostHog – our pricing philosophy and contract rules are handy pages to bring up.
+Use the call to learn about their PostHog experience so far and what's coming up next.
+It's also a good chance to explain how contracts, credits, and discounts work — our pricing philosophy and contract rules pages are useful references.

-After the call - share the public quote link with your customer along with any usage information you shared on the call.
+After the call, share the public quote link with the customer along with any usage info you discussed.

 Community questions